tomerlir/beach-atlas-greece/src/lib/nlp/README.md

 ## 📄 License

-This module is part of the Beach Atlas Greece project and follows the same licensing terms.
+This module is part of the Beaches of Greece project and follows the same licensing terms.